 9. Dining Hall Server

 Students might find on-campus jobs at the dining halls on their campuses.
-They can serve food and maybe even get to take home free grub at the end of the day.
+They can serve meals and maybe even get to take home free food at the end of the day.

 10. Bookstore Associate

-Campus bookstores tend to be busy places, especially just before each semester when students buy their textbooks, and other school supplies.
-The ends of semesters are also typically busy times for book returns and memorabilia purchases.
-As a bookstore associate, workers will need to stock shelves with books and merchandise and learn how to use a cash register.
+Campus bookstores tend to be busy places, especially just before classes start, when students buy their textbooks and other school supplies.
+The end of each semester can also be a busy time, due to returns and memorabilia shopping.
+As a bookstore associate, workers will typically need to stock shelves with books and merchandise and learn how to use a point-of-sale system.

 11. Lifeguard